-Now I’m not trying to confuse the world or freak everyone out but I’m posting another Manhattan cocktail recipe.
+Now I’m not trying to confuse the world or freak everyone out, but I’m posting another Manhattan cocktail recipe.
 I guess you know I’m obsessed when I cover one drink three times.
-Not to be confused with the perfect Manhattan, which uses both sweet and dry vermouth.
-The classic Manhattan cocktail only uses sweet vermouth.
+Not to be confused with the perfect Manhattan (which uses both sweet and dry vermouth), the classic Manhattan cocktail only uses sweet vermouth.

-- 3 oz bourbon
+- 3 ounces bourbon or rye whiskey

-- ½ oz sweet vermouth
+- ¾ ounce sweet vermouth

-- 2-3 dashes angostura bitters
+- 2 dashes angostura bitters

-- Garnish with 2 cherries
+- Garnish with a Luxardo cherry

-- Combine the first 4 ingredients in a cocktail shaker or glass with ice.
+- Combine the first 3 ingredients in a cocktail shaker or glass with ice.

 - Stir vigorously and strain into a chilled martini glass.
 Garnish with a cherry and serve immediately.